chamith05/MyRepo/README.txt

-This is the file on local machine. edit again by isuru
+This is the file on local machine. edit again by isuru agn

 meka maru kala
-dan wadada? , isuru
+dan wadada? , isuru agin

 I add some lines to that.
- add new line
+ add new line agin